React Props and React State — A Complete Guide (2025)

 - Keep state minimal — store only what you can't derive from props or other state.

-- Lift state up only when multiple children need access.
+- Lift state up only when multiple children need access—a core React design pattern.

-- Use context or global stores (Redux Toolkit, Zustand, Recoil) when sharing complex state.
+- Use context or global stores (Redux Toolkit, Zustand, Jotai, TanStack Query) for complex React state management.

-- Secure side effects — always clean up with
+- Clean up side effects — always return cleanup functions from

 Example: Combining Props, State, and Context